programar-esp8266-con-el-ide-de-arduino

 How to program ESP8266 with Arduino IDE

-We have had several entries in the series about the ESP8266 presenting the popular SoC and the development boards that incorporate it.
-In this post we will see how to program the ESP8266 with the Arduino IDE.
+We have had several posts in the series about the ESP8266 introducing the popular SoC and the development boards that incorporate it.
+In this post, we will see how to program the ESP8266 with the Arduino IDE.

-Undoubtedly, being able to use the Arduino environment and all the tools that it allows (IDEs, libraries, documentation…) has been a big part of the success of the ESP8266.
-A success that is largely due to the community and, subsequently, has partial support from the manufacturer Espressif.
+Undoubtedly, being able to use the Arduino environment and all the tools it enables (IDEs, libraries, documentation…) has been a major part of the success of the ESP8266.
+A success largely due to the community and, later on, has received partial support from the manufacturer Espressif.

-In this post we will see how to configure the standard Arduino IDE to be able to program the ESP8266 and the boards based on this popular SoC, such as the usual NodeMCU and Wemos.
-Although we can also use any other compatible IDE such as Arduino, Visual Studio Code, or Atom.
+In this post, we will see how to configure the standard Arduino IDE to be able to program the ESP8266 and boards based on this popular SoC, like the common NodeMCU and Wemos.
+Although we can also use any other compatible IDE like Arduino, Visual Studio Code, or Atom.

-Currently, setting up the Arduino environment to work with ESP8266 development boards is very simple, thanks to the support it has received from the community, which makes it available as a package that we can download and add to the board manager.
+Currently, setting up the Arduino environment to work with ESP8266 development boards is very easy, thanks to the support it has received from the community, which makes it available as a package we can download and add to the board manager.

-To be able to program the development boards based on the ESP8266, we simply have to configure the package URL so that we can add them to the board manager of the Arduino IDE.
+To be able to program development boards based on the ESP8266, we simply need to configure the package URL so we can add them to the Arduino IDE’s board manager.

 To do this, we access the configuration menu and in “Additional Board Manager URLs” we click on the small button on the right.